Surgical Care for Special Needs

 - removal of the gall bladder

 - breast surgery

-Some surgeries have to happen quickly on short notice or in emergencies.
-Other types of surgery can be planned in advance.
-If you need an operation, your primary-care doctor will refer you to a surgeon.
+If you need an operation, your primary-care doctor may refer you to a surgeon.
 After making sure that surgery is the best option for you, the surgeon will help you prepare for the operation.

 Where your surgery is done will depend on the type of surgery.
 If it's relatively minor, it may be done in a procedure room at the doctor's office.
 Major surgery is usually done in a hospital or outpatient surgery center.

-Depending on the type of surgery and your health, you may be able to go home the same day after your surgery.
-Or you may need to stay in the hospital to recover.
+Also depending on the type of surgery and your health, you may be able to go home the same day after your surgery.
+Otherwise, you might need to stay in the hospital to recover.

-General Surgeons use "minimally invasive" tools and techniques whenever possible so that you heal faster.
+Whenever possible, surgeons use "minimally invasive" tools and techniques to help you heal faster.

 Surgery at PeaceHealth

-PeaceHealth Medical Group has experienced general surgeons who can meet your special surgical needs right here in Ketchikan:
+PeaceHealth Medical Group has several experienced surgeons who can meet your surgical needs in the Longview area.

-This clinic is a department of PeaceHealth Ketchikan Medical Center.
+This clinic is a department of PeaceHealth St. John Medical Center.